splunk/public-o11y-docs/apm/span-tags/cmms.rst

 APM generates a collection of MMS by default; see :ref:`monitoring-metricsets`.
 You can create additional MMS with custom dimensions to filter and aggregate the default generated metrics by a specific indexed span tag or process such as ``version`` or ``cloud.provider``.

 You can create custom MMS at the service level and the endpoint (span) level.
-When you create a custom dimension for a service-level MMS, APM generates MMS that include the six service-level metrics listed in :ref:`service-mms`, with your chosen indexed span tag or process as a custom dimension.
-If you select to add endpoint-level metrics as well, APM generates MMS that include the six span-level metrics listed in :ref:`endpoint-mms`, with your chosen indexed span tag or process as a custom dimension.
+When you create a custom dimension for a service-level MMS, APM generates MMS that include the service-level metrics with your chosen indexed span tag or process as a custom dimension.
+If you add endpoint-level metrics as well, APM generates MMS that include span-level metrics, with your chosen indexed span tag or process as a custom dimension.

-When you create an MMS with a custom dimension, you can use this custom dimension to create charts, dashboards, and alerts by leveraging the Infrastructure Monitoring platform.
+When you create an MMS with a custom dimension, you can use this custom dimension to create charts, dashboards, and alerts.
+See :ref:`pm-alert-visualize`.

 To learn more about a specific scenario for custom MMS: :ref:`custom-metricset`.

-How to generate a Monitoring MetricSet with a custom dimension
+Generate a Monitoring MetricSet with a custom dimension
 ====================================================================

 Before you generate an MMS, first consider: